-- 10.29 For customers which are legal arrangements, a Labuan KRI is required to understand the nature of the customer's business, ownership and control structure. - 10.30 A Labuan KRI is required to identify the customer and verify its identity through the following information: - name, legal form and proof of existence, or any reliable references to verify the identity of the customer; - (ii) the powers that regulate and bind the customer, as well as the names of relevant persons having a Senior Management position; - (iii) the address of the registered office; and - (iv) the address of the principal place of business, if differ from paragraph10.30(iii). - 10.31 A Labuan KRI is required to identify and take reasonable measures to verify the identity of beneficial owners through the following information: - (i) for trusts, the identity of the settlor, the trustee(s), the protector (if any), the beneficiary or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust (including through the chain of control/ownership); or - (ii) for other types of legal arrangements, the identity of persons in equivalent or similar positions.
+- 10.29 For customers which are legal arrangements, a Labuan KRI is required to understand the nature of the customer's business, ownership and control structure. - 10.30 A Labuan KRI is required to identify the customer and verify its identity through the following information: - (i) name, legal form and proof of existence, or any reliable references to verify the identity of the customer; - (ii) the powers that regulate and bind the customer, as well as the names of relevant persons having a Senior Management position; - (iii) the address of the registered office; and - (iv) the address of the principal place of business, if differ from paragraph10.30(iii). - 10.31 A Labuan KRI is required to identify and take reasonable measures to verify the identity of beneficial owners through the following information: - (i) for trusts, the identity of the settlor, the trustee(s), the protector (if any), the beneficiary or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust (including through the chain of control/ownership); or - (ii) for other types of legal arrangements, the identity of persons in equivalent or similar positions. - applicable to 10.32 For the purpose of identifying beneficiaries of trusts that are designated by characteristics or by class under paragraph 10.31, a Labuan KRI is required to obtain sufficient information concerning the beneficiary.
+This is to enable a Labuan KRI to be satisfied that they would be able to establish the identity of the beneficiary at the time of the payout or when the beneficiary intends to exercise its vested rights. - 10.33 A Labuan KRI is required to take measures to ensure that trustees or persons holding equivalent positions in similar legal arrangements disclose their status when, in their function, establishing business relations or carrying out any or an occasional transaction.

-applicable to 10.32 Labuan (re)insurers, Labuan (re)takaful operators, insurance and takaful intermediaries
+Paragraph 10.32 is only Labuan (re)insurers.
+Labuan (re)takaful operators, insurance and takaful intermediaries

-- G 10.33 A Labuan KRI may rely on a third party to verify the identity of the beneficiaries when it is not practical to identify every beneficiary. - 10.34 Where reliance is placed on third parties under paragraph 10.33, a Labuan KRI is required to comply with paragraph B.8.
+- G 10.34 A Labuan KRI may rely on a third party to verify the identity of the beneficiaries when it is not practical to identify every beneficiary. - 10.35 Where reliance is placed on third parties under paragraph 10.34, a Labuan KRI is required to comply with paragraph B.8.